 Do you have any other ambitions other your work at Monochrome that you want to get off the ground this year?

 I love working with bands, and seeing the dynamics between live musicians.
 For those dynamics to work well in the studio, they have to feel comfortable with you as an engineer.
-It’s a big deal for them to let someone else into their project that they’ve been working on for months or years, and I do my best to help them, and to make them feel positive and comfortable.
-Over years, what I’ve become increasingly frustrated with is when a band makes something great, but because of the chasm that exists between underground bands and mainstream acts, they don’t know what best to do with it, other than upload it to their own website etc. So they’re left to wait and see what happens.
-The development deal is a far more scarce entity/opportunity these days so I’d like to be able to do more to help bands that need a leg-up.
+Over years, what I’ve become increasingly frustrated with is when a band makes something great, but because of the chasm that exists between underground bands and mainstream acts, they don’t know what to do with it, other than upload it to their own website.
+So they’re left to wait and see what happens.
+The development deal is a far more scarce opportunity these days, so I’d like to be able to do more to help bands that need a leg-up.
 Not all bands need that of course.
-Some of them are happy to be local heroes and play hometown shows etc. But others want to go further, and understand the hard work involved, and I’d like to help those musicians by setting up a platform that would allow them to self-assist more.
+Some of them are happy to be local heroes and play hometown shows.
+But others want to go further, and understand the hard work involved, and I’d like to help those musicians by setting up a platform that would allow them to self-assist more.
 You click on some of these band’s websites and the presentation is horrible, even if the music is great.
-And often they are unaware of the value of their product, and how best to increase awareness and push its opportunity.
 So I’d like to be able to help with things like that, and get the right people to be made aware of them.
-There is a vast amount of talent out there under the rocks and stones...and many of these larger companies are missing a trick by not finding them!
+There is a vast amount of talent out there under the rocks and stones…and many of these larger companies are missing out by not finding them!